Built-ins

 test want:any got:any [msg:string [argsany...]]

-verifies that this argument has the value true
+test verifies that this argument has the value true.
+If

 the failed test.